pexip/os-python-treq/docs/index.rst

-.. treq documentation master file, created by sphinx-quickstart on Mon Dec 10 22:32:11 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 treq: High-level Twisted HTTP Client API
 ========================================

-Release v\ |release|.

-treq depends on ``Twisted>=12.1.0`` and optionally pyOpenSSL.

-All example code depends on ``Twisted>=12.3.0``.
+`treq <https://pypi.python.org/pypi/treq>`_ depends on a recent Twisted and functions on Python 2.7 and Python 3.3+ (including PyPy).

 Why?
 ----

 `requests`_ by `Kenneth Reitz`_ is a wonderful library.
-I want the same ease of use when writing Twisted applications.  treq is not of course a perfect clone of `requests`.
-I have tried to stay true to the do-what-i-mean spirit of the `requests` API and also kept the API familiar to users of `Twisted`_ and ``twisted.web.client.Agent`` on which treq is based.
+I want the same ease of use when writing Twisted applications. treq is not of course a perfect clone of `requests`_.
+I have tried to stay true to the do-what-I-mean spirit of the `requests`_ API and also kept the API familiar to users of `Twisted`_ and :class:`twisted.web.client.Agent` on which treq is based.

 .. _requests: http://python-requests.org/
 .. _Kenneth Reitz: https://www.gittip.com/kennethreitz/